Operational clarity for daily work

 Technical Work 20% Complex diagnostics, work acceptance, emergencies

-The exception is small hotels (under 100 rooms), where the chief engineer is often the only technical specialist.
-There, the ratio shifts to 50/50.
+Small hotels are the exception.
+Under 100 rooms, the chief engineer is often the only technical specialist on staff, and the split moves closer to 50/50.

 Key Responsibilities of a Hotel Chief Engineer

 Maintenance management is the heart of the job.
-It's not about "fixing things when they break," but building a system where 95% of work is planned preventive maintenance and only 5% is emergency repair.
-The hotel chief engineer develops the PM program, monitors its execution, analyzes failure statistics, and adjusts schedules.
-For more on PM systems, see our article on hotel preventive maintenance.
+The goal isn't to fix things when they break.
+It's to build a system where 80–90% of the work is planned preventive maintenance and only 10–20% is emergency repair.
+The chief engineer develops the PM program, tracks how well it's followed, studies the failure data, and adjusts the schedule.
+For more on this, see our article on hotel preventive maintenance.

-Staff leadership goes beyond hiring and firing.
-The chief engineer builds a team with the right balance of competencies: generalists for minor repairs and specialists for complex systems.
-They create schedules that provide 24/7 coverage without overtime.
-They develop people—a technician who grew into a senior role internally is loyal and effective.
-For more on team roles, see our article on Hotel Engineering Staff.
+Staff leadership goes well beyond hiring and firing.
+The chief engineer builds a team with the right mix of skills: generalists for everyday repairs, specialists for complex systems.
+They write schedules that cover the building around the clock without burning through overtime.
+And they grow people: a technician promoted into a senior role from within tends to stay, and tends to care.
+For more on team roles, see our article on hotel engineering staff.

-Safety compliance is the area where errors are unacceptable.
-The chief engineer bears personal responsibility for fire safety systems, electrical safety, and building compliance with codes.
-Fire marshal inspections and building department audits are their domain.
+Safety compliance is the one area where mistakes aren't an option.
+The chief engineer is personally accountable for fire safety systems, electrical safety, and keeping the building up to code.
+Fire marshal inspections and building department audits land on their desk.

 Requirements for a Hotel Chief Engineer

-Education: A bachelor's degree in a technical field is typically required.
+Education: A bachelor's degree in a technical field is usually required.
 Relevant majors include mechanical engineering, electrical engineering, facilities management, and building systems engineering.
-Additional education in hospitality management is a significant advantage but doesn't replace technical foundations.
+A background in hospitality management is a real advantage, but it doesn't replace the technical foundation.

-Experience: Minimum 5 years in a technical field and at least 2 years in a supervisory role.
-Hotel industry experience is preferred but not critical—a good chief engineer from a commercial building or shopping center adapts in 3-6 months.
-What matters more is experience managing teams and budgets.
+Experience: Usually a minimum of five years in a technical field and at least two in a supervisory role.
+Hotel experience helps but isn't essential.
+A good chief engineer coming from a commercial building or shopping center tends to settle in within three to six months.
+What matters more is having managed teams and budgets before.

 Required certifications: